om907/The-Lane-Emden-Equation/README.md

 $\vec{F}=-\nabla V$ and $F=\frac{G M(r)}{r^{2}}$ allows us to rewrite the hydrostatic equilibrium equation as
 $\frac{\partial V}{\partial r} = - \frac{1}{\rho} \frac{\partial P}{\partial r}$.

-Therefore, one can write the laplacian of $V$ (Eq.②) as simple combination of mass profile equation and hydrostatic equilibrium.
+Therefore, one can write the Laplacian of $V$ (Eq.②) as simple combination of mass profile equation and hydrostatic equilibrium.

 Now we use the **_ideal gas polytropic equation_** which states that for any polytropic index $n$, the ideal gas equation is
 $P V^{1+\frac{1}{n}}=\text{constant}$.